 Thank you for reading and please feel free to leave a comment.

-If you want to check out Frostgrave for yourself, head on over to DriveThruRPG and buy the PDF.
+If you want to check out Frostgrave for yourself, head on over to DriveThruRPG and buy the PDF or check out Amazon for the Book.

 Until next time, Happy Gaming Everyone!!!